sureshbathala01/Primary-Vagrant/README.md

 ##Want to help?

-If you find any issues please don't hesitate to submit a pull request.
+If you find any issues, please don't hesitate to submit a [pull request](https://github.com/ChrisWiegman/Primary-Vagrant/blob/master/CONTRIBUTING.md).

 Current development of the project is focusing on instituting multiple PHP versions using (at least for now) [phpbrew](https://github.com/phpbrew/phpbrew).
 It needs a lot of work, so if you have a few minutes head on over to the [phpbrew puppet module](https://github.com/ChrisWiegman/puppet-phpbrew) and dig in.